 My role is about building trusted relationships and partnerships with community organisations, church and faith groups, in order to gain ongoing support and build credibility in the community.
 I motivate and facilitate supporters to maximise the funds they raise whilst inspiring new supporters to raise money – which includes talks, encouraging donations and working together on joint activities.

 My role is not just about fundraising but also has a big focus on educating young people about homelessness, Turning Tides and the difficulties our clients might face.
-I spend a lot of time in schools delivering informative classes, that break down sterotypes and give insight into the reasons and causes of homelessness and how we can work together to help end local homelessness.
+I spend a lot of time in schools delivering informative classes, that break down stereotypes and give insight into the reasons and causes of homelessness and how we can work together to help end local homelessness.

 The main benefit for me is that I feel I’m doing something that makes a difference!
 Knowing that I am playing a part in the organisational mission to end local homelessness makes me leap out of bed in the morning – I don’t think there are many people who feel like this about their job!